DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 ### persistent cell
 A [cell](#cell) that exists as a special case within the [data file](#data%20file) format, acting as a parent [record](#record) for all [persistent](#persistent) [refs](#ref) within a given worldspace.

 Within the game engine, cells and their contents can be loaded and unloaded individually and on-demand.
 Cells exist "semantically" within gameplay as slices of physical space, and "mechanically" within the file format as containers for forms that can be loaded in bulk.
-Persistent cells fulfill the latter function only: they exist so that the game can bulk-load all persistent refs, instead of having to scan through every single cell in search of them.
+Persistent cells fulfill both of those functions on behalf of an entire worldspace: persistent refs anywhere in a worldspace are listed in data files as children of the worldspace's persistent cell; and when a worldspace isn't currently loaded, any persistent refs located inside of that worldspace will have their parent cell set to the worldspace's persistent cell.
+(The alternative would be to risk these refs having a null "parent cell" pointer.)

 You can think of a worldspace's persistent cell as overlapping all of the worldspace's ordinary cells.

 ### plug-in
 See [data file](#data%20file).